Dcentralverse/Dcentralverse-exchange_contract/README.md

 Seller wants to sell NFT:

-1. Seller chooses royalty percentage, royalty recipient will be seller's address.
+1. Seller chooses royalty percentage, seller's address will be royalty recipient.
 2. Dcv team checks that royalty recipient is original minter of that NFT, and that percentage is valid.
 For example: 5% is 500, maximum is 10000 (100%).
-3. Dcv team signs royalty parameters for NFT.
+3. If everything is valid, Dcv team signs royalty parameters for that NFT.
 4. Seller signs the message that authorizes the sale.
-5. Save both signatures (team and seller) in the database and sale details.
+5. Save both signatures (team and seller) in the database with sale details.

 Buyer wants to buy this NFT: